vijaykumar26/Node-Js-Sample-App/README.md

 ## Building Custom image for Node JS Application

-Goal: The purpose of this image is to Create Node js Application
+Goal: The purpose of this image is to Create Node js Application.

 ### Steps to building your own image